Roshanrajk/Whatsapp-Bulk-Message-Sender/README.md

 1. *Install Python*: Make sure Python is installed on your machine.
 2. *Install required packages*: Run the following commands to install necessary libraries.
-3. 'pip install selenium'
+3. RUN 'pip install selenium'
-4. 'pip install webdriver-manager'
+4. RUN 'pip install webdriver-manager'
-5. 'pip install pywhatkit'
+5. RUN 'pip install pywhatkit'

 ## How to Use